beofki/SerialPowerSwitch/README.md

 Usage example to power on:
 `./SerialPowerSwitch /dev/ttyUSB0 1`

+Note: This program does not restore the termios settings on quit as most others do.

 View below is Male connector (PC side)
 ```
     1 2 3 4 5